 Empirical Evidence on the Evolution of International Earnings

-We examine cross-country differences in the valuation and time series characteristics of earnings to assess whether there have been systematic changes over time.
-Our results suggest that earnings multiples have become more similar, although systematic differences remain.
-Potential economic determinants (e.g., growth rates, interest rates, and returns) do not exhibit similar convergence and do not appear to explain the changes.
+We examine whether cross-country differences in earnings-to-price multiples have changed between 1987-1992 versus 1994-1999.
+Our results suggest that earnings multiples became more similar over this time period for the jurisdictions we analyze, although systematic differences remain.
+Economic determinants of earnings multiples (e.g., growth rates, interest rates, and returns) do not exhibit similar convergence and do not appear to explain the changes.
 The convergence is robust to controls for cash flow multiples and is apparent in the valuation of accruals.
 Accrual/cash flow correlations have also become more similar and generally less negative, suggesting a reduction in earnings smoothing.
 Overall, our evidence suggests convergence in accounting practice.